-Output Туре Description trigger [ Here comes the trigger output.
+Output Туре Description trigger [Here comes the trigger output.
 Patch this to the trigger input of your drum or synth voice. gate The gate output is alternative to the trigger and has a variable length.
 It is useful when Algoquencer is used for creating melodies.
-Patch the gate input of an envelope or something similar here. pitch J-T Outputs the (pseudo-)random voltage (unquantized) at each step with an active gate.
-This honors all the settings that control the randomness and variation, like dejavu , variation , fills and branches . accent A.V.
-Whenever a beat with an accent is being played, the value set by accenthigh is sent here, otherwise accentlow .
-If you are wiring this to one of the jacks of the G8 expander then that will output just 0V and 5V of course. led1 led16 1 st 16 th LEDs of the step buttons.
-Assign these to the LEDs in the step buttons. barled1 barled4 Patch these output to some LEDs in order to show you the current bar in the sequence. rollvelocity If you enable rolls, then the velocity of the roll beats will be output here.
-For normal beats this will always be 1.0. startofbar [ At the beginning of every bar a trigger is output here. muteled Wire this to the LED in your mute button.
+Patch the gate input of an envelope or something similar here. pitch Outputs the (pseudo-)random voltage (unquantized) at each step with an active gate.
+This honors all the settings that control the randomness and variation, like dejavu , variation , fills and branches . accent £\$\frac{1}{2}\cdot\frac{1}{2}\ Whenever a beat with an accent is being played, the value set by accenthigh is sent here, otherwise accentlow .
+If you are wiring this to one of the jacks of the G8 expander then that will output just 0V and 5V of course. led1 led16 $1^{ m St} \dots 16^{ m th}$ LEDs of the step buttons.
+Assign these to the LEDs in the step buttons. barled1 barled4 Patch these output to some LEDs in order to show you the current bar in the sequence. rollvelocity ~\^\\ ' If you enable rolls, then the velocity of the roll beats will be output here.
+For normal beats this will always be 1.0. startofbar At the beginning of every bar a trigger is output here. muteled Wire this to the LED in your mute button.
 It will then be lit while the voice is muted. unmuteled Wire this to the LED in your unmute button (if used).
-It will blink while the unmute is waiting for the start of the next bar. morphled This output will get a trigger every time a morph happens.
+It will blink while the unmute is waiting for the start of the next bar.

+Output Туре Description morphled This output will get a trigger every time a morph happens.
 It is intended to be wired to an LED. fillsled This output will get a trigger every time a fill beat is being played.
 Wire this to some LED if you like. branch 1 • 2 • 3 This output will output the current branch number, e.g. 1, 2, 3 and so on.
-If you do not use branches then it is always 1.
+If you do not use branches then it is always 1. lengthoutput 1 • 2 • 3 Outputs the currently selected length.
+This is useful if you are using the lengthbutton for interactively changing the length of the pattern and want to share that setting with other circuits.